NEWS FOR POLISH AMERICANS IN ENGLISH

 2

 1952.
 Birth of Tony Award-winning actress Christine Baranski in Buffalo, N.Y.
-She is known for her outstanding performances in the TV series Cybill, Frasier, and The Big Bang Theory.
-She also has had roles in several movies including The Bird Cage and The Grinch that Stole Christmas.
+She is known for her outstanding performances in the TV series Cybill, Frasier, The Big Bang Theory, and The Gilded Age.
+She also has had roles in several movies including the Bird Cage and The Grinch that Stole Christmas.

 1978.
 Polish mountain climbers reach the South Kanchen peak in the Himalayas.